seyiadisa/hng14-backend-stage-one/SOLUTION.md

 | `duplicate_name` | Name already exists or repeats in the upload. |
 | `malformed_row` | Wrong CSV column count or broken decoded text. |

-### Bulk writes and idempotency
+### COPY writes and idempotency

-The service checks existing names once per chunk and inserts remaining rows with `INSERT ...
+For each upload, the service creates a unique short-lived PostgreSQL staging table.
+Each validated chunk is copied into that table with asyncpg `COPY`, then merged into `profiles_scripts` using
+`INSERT ...
+SELECT ...
 ON CONFLICT (name) DO NOTHING`.
+The staging table is truncated between chunks and dropped at the end of the upload.

-This avoids row-by-row inserts and keeps concurrent uploads correct under the existing unique `name` constraint.
+This avoids row-by-row inserts and avoids huge `INSERT ...
+VALUES` statements with tens of thousands of bind parameters.
+Duplicate names are still handled by the existing unique `name` constraint, so retries and concurrent uploads remain idempotent.

 Each chunk commits independently.
 If an upload fails midway, previously committed chunks remain, which matches the partial-success requirement.
+If the same file is retried, already inserted names are skipped as duplicates.
 After a chunk inserts rows, the profile query cache is invalidated so future list/search requests do not serve stale data.